GerardVivancos/docker-containers/README.md

 This is a small collection of Dockerfiles I've been creating mostly for learning and testing purposes.

 They can be used to build Docker images, usually by running `docker build .`from inside the Dockerfile's directory.
+You can also find almost all the images on my Docker Hub repository: https://hub.docker.com/u/gerardvivancos/

 Intent is supposed to be clear from the directory name, so Dockerfile inside an nginx directory is expected to build an Nginx server.
 Some of them include specific instructions.